 What produces money, identity, merit, scarcity, gender, normality, value?
 Not nature — machinery.
 Layers of stories, institutions, technologies, laws, measurements, habits, rituals, and feedback loops that generate what gets to count as real.
 The Means of Production investigates that machinery.

-The investigation requires six kinds of work: examining how language constructs rather than describes; cataloging the myths that function as infrastructure; building tools that make the system visible; analyzing how institutions and technologies embed power; dispatching close readings of the current moment; and assembling a body of critics who can read the present as a production event.
+The investigation requires several kinds of work: examining how language constructs rather than describes; cataloging the myths that function as infrastructure; building tools that make the system visible; analyzing how institutions and technologies embed power; and reading the current moment off the screen it arrives on — dispatching close readings, with a body of critics assembled to file them.

-These are the six departments.
+These are the departments and the channels between them.
 You do not need to enter them in order.
 The machinery has many entry points — the one below that matches where you arrived is the right one to start with.

 Language is not a neutral medium for transmitting thought.
 It is one of the primary production sites.
 The passive voice erases agents.
 Nominalization converts actions into objects.
 Metaphors restructure the economy of the self.
 The English Department investigates these moves as structural, not stylistic — not errors but operations.